Course navigation

 Share and Distribute Skills

 A skill is just a SKILL.md file.
-That makes sharing simple: send the file, push it to GitHub, or publish to a skills marketplace.
-This lesson shows you how to do each.
+That makes sharing simple: send the file, push it to GitHub, or publish to a skills marketplace — each method is covered below.

 Three ways to share a skill